Skip to main content

 Output Format:

-• Grid (default): Human-readable table with columns: id, version, description, source, installed_path, installed_at (if available), status
+• Table (default): Human-readable table with columns: id, name, description, flags

 • JSON: Machine-readable array with same fields plus reconciliation status